snknitin/Navigation-RL/report.md

 * I would like to try looking at the effects of prioritized replay and Dueling DQN.
 6 different improvements to DQN are implemenmted in RAINBOW.
 * I would also like to see how significant the difference is between different algorithmns and find a way to compare them
 * If environment could be modified, then **shaping the rewards** might help improve the performancce of the agent as well.
+Based on the number of blue and number of yellow bananas collected, we can have a higher negative penalty for blue that keeps increasing with the number of collected banana. if the percentage of yellow bananas from the total_collected_so_far is > 70% then give a higher scaled reward.